ChanduniNethmini/AI-Personal-Finance-Tracker/README.md

 I made a mistake on that last entry, remove it
 ```

-The agent deletes the most recently added expense and echoes back what was removed so you can confirm.
+The agent deletes the most recently added expense and back what was removed so you can confirm.

 ### Month-over-Month Comparison